 The Governor's Office of Youth, Faith and Family (GOYFF) distributes state and federal funds each year.
 Public and private sector organizations that address one or more of the issues identified by GOYFF can apply for these funds.
 Grants are then awarded through a formal application process.

-Applications for the Arizona AmeriCorps Formula Planning Grant (RFGA#: AC-VSG-20-090120-00) are now being accepted.
-Approximately $450,000 will be awarded to programs throughout Arizona to develop a program that engages AmeriCorps members in evidence-based or evidence-informed interventions/practices that extend organizational capacity to address critical community needs in one of the six Corporation for National and Community Service (CNCS) focus areas: disaster services, economic opportunity, education, environmental stewardship, healthy futures and veterans and military families.
-Application close date: April 27, 2020.
+GOYFF is responsible for distributing funds to organizations throughout Arizona for the purpose of engaging AmeriCorps members in evidence-based or evidence-informed interventions/practices that extend organizational capacity to address critical community needs in one of the six Corporation for National and Community Service (CNCS) focus areas: disaster services, economic opportunity, education, environmental stewardship, healthy futures and veterans and military families.

 Children's Justice Act